hnslmp/armrobotcar_ros/README.md

 # ROS ArmRobotCar pkg
+6dof Arm Robot Car is my final project assignment for my embedded system college course.
-6dof Arm Robot Car is an instrument that can pick up, move and put items from one position to another, This device has actuators, namely 4 DC motors to move places and a 6dof robot arm to move objects consisting of 6 servo motors connected on frames.
+It is an instrument that can pick up, move and put items from one position to another, This device has actuators, namely 4 DC motors to move places and a 6dof robot arm to move objects consisting of 6 servo motors connected on frames.
 Unlike the existing robotic arm, controlling this instrument is done using an Arduino microcontroller and a Single Board Computer